cuthbertLab/music21/buildDoc/rst/install.rst

 is written in and in which you will write your own programs that use music21.

-Whereas many operating systems come with Python, Windows does not.
-Windows users will need to download and install Python version 2.6 (or 2.7, 2.8, etc. but NOT 3.0 or above).
+Windows users should download and install Python version 2.7 or 2.8, 2.9, etc. but not 3.0, 3.1, etc.  (If you have 2.6 already, that will work fine).

-Go to http://www.python.org/download/ and click on the "Windows installer" link.
+To get Python 2.7 for Windows, go to http://www.python.org/download/ and click on the "Windows installer" link.
 It is probably the first link.
 Save the file to your desktop and then click on it there.

-To test to see if Python has been installed properly, go to the start menu and run (either by clicking "Run" in older Windows or by typing in the search box) IDLE.
-Type `2+2`.
-If your system then displays `4` you've installed everything properly so far.
+To test to see if Python has been installed properly, go to the start menu and run (either by clicking "Run" in older Windows or by typing in the search box) a program called `IDLE`.
+Once it's started, type `2+2`.
+If your system then displays `4` python is working properly and we can start thinking about installing `music21`.

 1B.
 Updating Python